ReApptor/ReApptor.TypeScript.Linq/README.md

      * @returns boolean - true if every element of the source sequence passes the test in the specified predicate, or if the sequence is empty; otherwise, false.
      */
     any(predicate?: (item: T, index: number) => boolean): boolean;
+/**
+ * @param predicate - A function to test each element for a condition.
+ * @returns boolean - true if every element of the source sequence passes the test in the specified predicate, or if the sequence is empty; otherwise, false.
+ */
+any(predicate?: (item: T, index: number) => boolean): boolean;
 ```
 #### Example
 The following code example demonstrates how to use Any to determine whether a sequence contains any elements.